Miller’s Dale > High Dale: 7mls

 18: Keep in the same direction, ignoring any signs to the right (this would take you to White Lodge carpark on the A6).
 When you come to a pair of farm gates, go through the one on the right.

-20: Keep in the same direction as the track slopes down and becomes more stoney.
-You should soon see Monsal Head with its hotel and cafe buildings some distance ahead.
+20: Keep in the same direction as the track winds down the slope.
+You should soon see Monsal Head with its hotel and cafe buildings in the far distance.

 21: Keep on the track until you reach a junction of paths.
 Both lead down to the Monsal Trail.
 Take the left track, passing through a gate after a short distance, and follow it down the slope.

-22: Turn right just before the tunnel to reach the trail, and turn left along it.
+22: Turn right just before the tunnel to reach the Trail, passing a derelict brick building, and turn left along it.
 A short distance further and you come to all that remains of Monsal Dale Station; one of six along the trail that once served passengers and freight on a line extending from London to Manchester (click for photos and details).

 23: You now follow the Monsal Trail all the way back to the carpark at Miller’s Dale.
 But look out for Cressbrook Mill beside the River Wye in the valley to your right.
-Like nearby Litton Mill, this has been converted to appartments, but both earned a brutal reputation for exploiting and ill-treating child workers in the 19th century (details to follow).
+Like nearby Litton Mill, this has been converted to appartments, but both earned a brutal reputation for exploiting and ill-treating child workers in the 19th century.

 24: As you near the car park there’s a signpost on the right towards Miller’s Dale.
-The Anglers Rest pub is well worth a visit with a good range of food and drink, as well as benches beside the river.
-(I’ll add a link describing the route from here back up to the car park which avoids the narrow road.)
+(The Anglers Rest pub is well worth a visit with a good range of food and drinks, as well as benches and table beside the river.)

 25: The cafe at Miller’s Dale carpark serves a small range of snacks and drinks.
 There’s also an interesting exhibition in one of the nearby buildings explaining the history of the station and the line.
 (Click here for more on Miller’s Dale Station.)